Stem Player: Service

-The Stem Player mainly features a service that splits chosen songs into stems that can then be freely customized and manipulated using the device's touch-sensitive sliders and buttons; emulated versions of the service were widely circulated online in early 2022 following criticism of the Stem Player's expenses.
+The Stem Player mainly features a service that splits chosen songs into stems that can then be freely customized and manipulated using the device's touch-sensitive sliders and buttons; emulated versions of the service were widely circulated online in early 2022, following criticism of the Stem Player's cost.
 It features controls for vocal isolation and volume control, real time loop and speed controls, tactile audio effects, audio track management, recording of mixes and recording playback.

 The Stem Player is a beige, circular device, measuring 7 centimetres in diameter.
 4 touch-sensitive LED sliders cover the front of the device.
 Physical specifications include 8GB of storage, USB-C connectivity, and support for Bluetooth.

-In early February 2023, Untitled Engineering announced a new 3rd party suite of apps for the Stem Player, including most notably stemdrive, a way to split and add stems to the Stem Player with the Apple iPhone, and other previously compatible devices.

 Reception

 Upon initial release, the Stem Player was met with a generally mixed to positive reception.
 Critics praised the device for its unique design as well as its AI-based technology.
 Criticism of the device was mainly relayed on the lack of wireless file downloading, limited storage space, low transfer speeds, and the omission of a navigation screen.
 In a review for online publication The Verge, Jay Peters found that "for someone who likes to make their own music, the Stem Player could be a mind-blowingly awesome tool."
 Jordan Minor of PCMag said "while the Donda Stem Player is an imaginative and surprisingly flexible music creation tool…it’s more of a toy than a path to superstardom".
-Terence O' Brien of Engadget called the device "fascinating and unique" but saw its design as “slightly unnerving”, criticized the instructions as “pretty barebones and at times, slightly confusing”, and was “disappointed by the Stem Player’s ability to handle non-Donda tracks”.
+Terence O' Brien of Engadget called the device "fascinating and unique" but saw its design as "slightly unnerving", criticized the instructions as "pretty barebones and at times, slightly confusing", and was "disappointed by the Stem Player's ability to handle non-Donda tracks".

 West received criticism following the announcement of his exclusive music releases on the platform, with many fans expressing concern and uncertainty that they would not be able to listen to the latest release as a result.
-Corey Taylor of Slipknot criticized West for the decision due to the price: "People can't afford their apartments, for fuсk's sake."
+Corey Taylor of Slipknot criticized West for the decision due to the price: "People can't afford their fucking apartments, for fuсk's sake."
 This resulted in an emulator of the device being developed that people have used as an alternative to buying the device.